-OLVG took a closer look at its score on maternal readmissions and saw that a significant proportion of readmissions were caused by fever after a caesarean section, before opting - prompted by scientific evidence and following the example of the Catharina Hospital - to introduce vaginal disinfection for caesarean sections.
+OLVG took a closer look at its score on maternal readmissions and saw that a significant proportion of readmissions were caused by fever after a caesarean section.
+They then opted - prompted by scientific evidence and following the example of the Catharina Hospital - to introduce vaginal disinfection for caesarean sections.

-Local initiatives to reduce length of stay The analyses prompted individual hospitals to address length of stay.
+Local initiatives to reduce duration of stay The analyses prompted individual hospitals to address duration of stay.
 Martini Hospital, for instance, has taken efforts to expedite removal of the bladder catheter after a caesarean section (explained in more detail in the next chapter).

-At St. Antonius Hospital, the procedure of inserting a balloon catheter to induce labour has been modified in order to shorten the mother's length of stay surrounding a delivery.
+Similarly, at St. Antonius Hospital, the procedure of inserting a balloon catheter to induce labour has been modified in order to shorten the mother's duration of stay surrounding a delivery.
 Previously, women were admitted immediately after insertion.
-Now, the balloon catheter is inserted at the outpatient clinic and the woman can return home to get some rest in the comfort of their own home, before returning the next day so that hospital staff can reassess the cervix.
+Now, the balloon catheter is inserted at the outpatient clinic and the woman can return home for the night, before returning the next day so that hospital staff can reassess the cervix.

-Canisius Wilhelmina Hospital suspects its longer admissions are caused by the fact that they routinely admit every child born by vacuum extraction for six hours for observation and because they use maternity suites.
+Canisius Wilhelmina Hospital suspects its longer admissions are caused by the fact that they routinely admit every child born by vacuum extraction for six hours for observation, and because they use maternity suites.
 This makes it possible for the child to stay with the mother, which reduces the stress of admission for the parents and makes it an easier option to choose.
 The hospital will test these hypotheses and take action to improve the situation where necessary.